redcross/smoke-alarm-portal/data/README.md

 * Created a 'smokealarm_development' database in local Postgres instance

-* Created an import script (data/import_into_postgres.js) that seeds the database with required information in order to select the counties properly.
+* Created an import script (data/import_into_postgres.js) that seeds the database with required information via Javascript Promises in order to select the counties properly.

 * Modified the queries in routes/index.js so that the Postgres data store is used